 - What are the pros and cons of each alternative?

 - Will you perform traditional surgery or use a newer method?

 - How large will the incision be and where will it be located?

-- What activities will I be able to resume and which activities will no longer be possible?
+- What activities will I be able to resume after surgery?

-Surgeon Expertise and Safety
+Surgeon expertise and safety

 - Are you board-certified and have you served a fellowship?
 What was your specialty?